Skip to content

 How GRPO Spurs Longer Reasoning

 When the model’s own longer chain-of-thought solutions outscore shorter ones, GRPO effectively says, “Do more of that.”
 Because each prompt sees multiple samples, an “extra-thorough” solution that passes the test suite stands out among the group, reaping a higher advantage.
-Over time, the model invests more tokens into “thinking,” leading to emergent self-reflection and iterative checking—exactly the sort of multi-step reasoning we want.
+Over time, the model invests more tokens into “thinking,” leading to emergent self-reflection and iterative checking, which can raise pass rates on verifiable tasks.

 The Additional Phases That Produced DeepSeek-R1

-While R1-Zero proved that pure RL yields powerful emergent reasoning, it also had some liabilities: messy chain-of-thought, random language mixing, and minimal alignment to typical user preferences.
-Enter DeepSeek-R1, which took a more measured, multi-phase route.
-Jay Alammar explains this concept in a very good way using the images below.
+While R1-Zero proved that pure RL can yield strong emergent reasoning, it also had some liabilities: messy chain-of-thought, random language mixing, and minimal alignment to typical user preferences.
+DeepSeek-R1 takes a more measured, multi-phase route.
+Jay Alammar has a good visual explanation that matches the phases below.

 Phase 1: Small “Cold-Start” Supervised Fine-Tuning

-DeepSeek-R1 begins by fine-tuning a base model (DeepSeek-V3-Base) on a small but high-quality reasoning dataset of roughly 5,000 tokens.
-This modest dataset has carefully verified solutions (complete with chain-of-thought) to combat the “cold start” problem—where a purely RL-trained model can produce unreadable or disorganized text.
-Even a handful of epochs on this curated data helps the model:
+DeepSeek-R1 begins by fine-tuning a base model (DeepSeek-V3-Base) on thousands of cold-start examples to seed readable reasoning before RL.
+This dataset has carefully verified solutions (complete with chain-of-thought) to combat the “cold start” problem (where a purely RL-trained model can produce unreadable or disorganized text).
+This initial step helps the model:

 displaying the cold start phase